Dive into the data

 Continuous monitoring done by TCEQ currently on hold

 The official TCEQ monitor used to determine air quality in our area WAS positioned at 2725 Old Fort Worth Road, Midlothian, Texas.
 It was taken down in April 2022 due to construction in the area, so no comprehensive data has been gathered since this time.
-The state agency is not expected to reactivate monitoring until March 2023.
-And worse, TCEQ plans to relocate the monitor one mile further upwind of our largest area polluter "pending site selection."
+The state agency is not expected to reactivate monitoring until December 2023.

 Use TCEQ tools to explore historical data on individual pollutants over various dates until April 2022.

 Does our air quality meet current EPA targets?